coatyio/coaty-js/docs/man/communication-events.md

 }
 ```

 The property `privateData` is optional.
-It contains application-specific
+It contains application-specific options
-options in the form of key-value pairs.
+in the form of key-value pairs.

 ### Query - Retrieve Event Data

-The Query pattern is used to retrieve objects based on type restrictions and
+The two-way Query-Retrieve event pattern is used to query objects based on
-object attribute filtering and joining:
+object type restrictions, object attribute filtering and joining conditions, and
+ordering criteria.

+The Query request event accepts this JSON data:

 ```js
 {